 Symposium showcases research talent

-Research on topics ranging from immigration to the poetry of Horace will be presented at this year's Princeton Research Symposium from 8:30 a.m. to 6 p.m.
-Saturday, Nov.
-8, at the Friend Center.
+Research on topics ranging from imaging the solar interior to understanding the morality of deception will be presented at this year's Princeton Research Symposium from 8:30 a.m. to 6 p.m.
+Saturday, Dec.
+5, at the Friend Center.

 Graduate students and postdoctoral fellows from many disciplines will share their work with the public through talks and poster presentations specifically tailored to an educated but nonspecialized audience.

-The event is sponsored by Princeton's Graduate School, the Association of Princeton Graduate Alumni, the Pace Center, the McGraw Center for Teaching and Learning, the Graduate Student Government Events Board and the Alumni Council's Committee on Graduate Alumni Relations.
-While attendance is free, online registration is requested.
+The event is sponsored by Princeton's Graduate School, the Association of Princeton Graduate Alumni, the McGraw Center for Teaching and Learning, the Graduate Student Government Events Board, the Alumni Council's Committee on Graduate Alumni Relations and the Princeton Institute for the Science and Technology of Materials.